 “Within these organizations, I have found a diverse group of Jews whom I can learn from and an amazing community of people who are motivated and passionate about the work they do.
 And by being a part of these communities, I have felt encouraged to embrace myself — no matter what Jewish space I occupy.
 After all these years, I feel so lucky now to say I am proud to be Jewish.” – Elijah Harris, Brown University ‘26

 Elijah Harris is a 2022 recipient of the Handeli First-Year Student Scholarship from Hillel International.
-Learn more about Hillel scholarships for Jewish students by visiting hillel.org/scholarships.
+Learn more about Hillel scholarships for Jewish students and apply now.